AppiumTestDistribution/appium-device-farm/README.md

 - Updates the device pool with a new device during test execution.
 - Allocates random ports for parallel execution.
 - Remote execution
+- Asyc lockup for device changes.

 ## Device UI

 - Navigate to localhost:4723/device-farm once the appium server is started.

 <img src="./assets/demo.gif">

+User can block/unblock devices from Dashboard manually.
+These devices will not be picked up for automation.

+Once automation picks the device user cannot manually unblock, its responsbile of the automation script.

 ## Prerequisite